cjus/godir/README.md

 # godir
 Goto Directory - A fuzzy directory navigation tool

-Godir is a fuzzy directory navigation tool that allows you to quickly navigate to directories based on a pattern.
+Godir is CLI tool that allows you to quickly navigate to a directory based on a pattern.

-Very early in my career, I built a command line utility in C called `gd` - "go directory" that allowed me to navigate to directories based on a patterns.
+Very early in my career, I built a command line utility in C/Assembly called `gd` - "go directory" that allowed me to navigate to directories based on patterns.
 I've been missing that little tool ever since.
-So I rebuilt the tool in Rust.
+So, I rebuilt it in Rust.

 ## Installation

-To ensure `godir` can change the current shell directory, add a shell function.
-Modify your shell’s configuration file (~/.bashrc, ~/.zshrc, etc.):
+To ensure `godir` can change the current shell directory, add a shell function to your shell’s configuration file (~/.bashrc, ~/.zshrc, etc.):

 ```sh
 godir() {